jdubois/azure-native-spring-function/README.md

 - `TF_VAR_AZ_LOCATION` : The name of the Azure location to use.
 Use `az account list-locations` to list available locations.
 Common values are `eastus`, `westus`, `westeurope`.
 - `TF_VAR_AZ_RESOURCE_GROUP` : The resource group in which you will work.
 It should be unique in your subscription, so you can probably keep the default `azure-native-spring-function`.
 - `TF_VAR_AZ_FUNCTION_NAME_APP` : Functions will run into an application, and its name should be unique across Azure.
+It must contain only alphanumeric characters and dashes and up to 60 characters in length.
 - `TF_VAR_AZ_STORAGE_NAME` : Functions binaries and configuration will be stored inside a storage account.
 Its name should also be unique across Azure.
 It must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.

 In order not to type those values again, you can store them in a `.env` file at the root of this project: